 Friends of the Richmond Mounted SquadVisual Arts Center of Richmond

 Thank you to the Grant’s Review Committee –Kathy Laing, Caroline Ashby, Nicole Velez and Cassandra Pallai who worked diligently to ensure a smooth and fair process.
 And thank you to all involved in the 2021 Holiday House Tour (HHT) especially Kimberely Hitchens and Lacy Williams.
 It is revenue from HHT that funds FDA’s grant program.
 Over the next year you will see spotlights on each of these grants as we reinvest in our community and contribute to the vibrancy and spirit of the Fan.

-The grants committee is comprised of volunteers from the FDA and its Board.
-The Committee receives, reviews and researches grant requests and makes recommendations to the FDA Board regarding grant approvals.
+All local nonprofits and community organizations can participate and submit their ideas and funding needs.
+These organizations, with ideas that benefit the Fan and its residents, apply online during the annual application process.
+The Grants Committee, comprised of volunteers from the FDA and its Board receive, review and research grant requests.
+Based on Committee findings, recommendations are made to the FDA Board regarding grant approvals.
 The FDA Board makes the final decisions regarding which grants are awarded.

 The Grants Committee also follows up with those selected to learn about how the FDA funds were spent so we can report back to our residents.
 It’s important that we all see how these community grants are helping the Fan to flourish.

 Although there are several ways to contribute to the Fan’s Grants Committee, our major funding is from the annual Fan Holiday House Tour.
 This effort brings our neighborhood together as we volunteer to create a great event and then continue to spread the joy.
 The proceeds from the Holiday House Tour and other sources are given to the Grants Committee to distribute via community grants.